abhinandanhegde/VaultDrop/docs/technical-overview.md

 VaultDrop treats shared content — a text secret or an uploaded file — not as static data but as a **controlled delivery**: a payload plus an explicit, server-enforced lifecycle.
 Creators define who may open it, how access is verified, when it becomes available, how many times it can be opened, and when it must be destroyed.

 All cryptography executes in the browser via the Web Crypto API.
-The backend (Next.js API routes over Supabase PostgreSQL + Storage) sees ciphertext, hashes, policy state, and audit events — never plaintext secrets, raw PINs (new drops), or decryption keys.
+The backend (Next.js API routes over Supabase PostgreSQL + Storage) sees ciphertext, hashes, policy state, and audit events — never plaintext secrets, raw PINs (new deliveries), or decryption keys.

 ## 2. Design Principles